bitelxux/anagrams/anagrams.rst

 the letters of a word or phrase to produce a new word or phrase, using all the original letters exactly once"* ( source: wikipedia )

-That means that in order to get all the anagrams for a needed word, we don't need to compare the words their selves but their ordered representation.
+That means that in order to get all the anagrams for a given word, we don't need to compare the words their selves but their ordered representation.

 Given two words, word1 and word2